Q/. How does communication between the school and parents work?

 Q/.
 How are parents’ evening slots booked?

 A/.
-For 2020/21 we have used SchoolCloud to enable parents to book appointment slots.
-We will update parents nearer the time as to the method that will be used for 2021/22.
+For 2020/21 we have used SchoolCloud to enable parents to book appointment slots and this has worked well.
+We will continue to use it for 2021/22.

 Q/.
 How quickly do you respond to letters or emails?